 a) In case the Pilot will place and measure the Ground Control Points:

-The Pilot shall ensure ther GCPs are surveyed using survey grade instrumentation;
+The Pilot shall ensure the GCPs are surveyed using survey-grade instrumentation;

 The Pilot shall mark points on the ground and measure their position with an accurate GPS according to technical parameters communicated by Sitemark;

-The points shall be at the minimum 50cm*50cm in size in order to be visible in the images taken;
+The points shall be at the minimum 50cm*50cm in size to be visible in the images taken;

-GCPs should not be placed in close proximity to high structures or under the canopy of vegetation (trees) as this will impact upon the recording of the GCP position.
+GCPs should not be placed close to high structures or under the canopy of vegetation (trees), as this will impact the recording of the GCP position.

 The Pilot shall ensure that the GCPs are visible in the images taken